vincent-vdb/medium_posts/blazeface/README.md

 # BlazeFace - Real time object detection in browser

-This is the code for the Medium Article "BlazeFace: How to Run an Object Detection Model in the Browser".
+This is the code for the Medium Article "BlazeFace: How to Run Real-time Object Detection in the Browser".

 This has two separate folders:
 - Model training with python